Star-hop from Orion to Planet 9 | EarthSky.org

 Above image of Planet 9’s path via Wikipedia

 Tonight, let the constellation Orion the Hunter show you the approximate position of the hypothetical Planet 9 in the starry sky.
-As of now, nobody has yet seen this hypothetical solar system planet, which, if it exists, is large and very distant.
-But – still, hypothetically speaking – there are reasons to believe it does exist, and so … the hunt is on.
+As of now, nobody has yet seen this hypothetical solar system planet, sometimes called Planet X, which, if it exists, is large and very distant.
+But – still hypothetically speaking – there are reasons to believe it does exist, and so for astronomers and citizen scientists … the hunt has been ongoing for several years.

+Two Caltech astronomers – Mike Brown and Konstantin Batygin – claim to have solid theoretical evidence for a 9th major planet in the outer solar system moving in a bizarre, highly elongated orbit.
+Recently, however, some astronomers have offered an alternative explanation to their data, saying it doesn’t necessitate the presence of a Planet 9.

-The astronomer Scott S. Sheppard has said he guesses this planet might shine somewhere between 23rd and 25th magnitude, making this world about 6 to 40 million times fainter than the faintest celestial object visible to the unaided eye.
+The astronomer Scott S. Sheppard guesses this planet might shine somewhere between 23rd and 25th magnitude, making this world about 6 to 40 million times fainter than the faintest celestial object visible to the unaided eye.
 Still, it’s fun to imagine the place in the sky where astronomers are searching for Planet 9.
-This is the place they think it’s most likely to be.

 The sky chart at the top of this post shows that location.
 The chart, which is via Wikipedia, shows Planet 9‘s possible path across our sky, in front of the backdrop stars, from the years 1000 to 3000 AD.

-Although this world, if it exits, is way beyond the range of our backyard telescopes, we can still star-hop from the constellation Orion to Planet 9’s possible location in the starry sky.
+Although this world, if it exists, is way beyond the range of our backyard telescopes, we can still star-hop from the constellation Orion to Planet 9’s possible location in the starry sky.

 From around the world at this time of year, the constellation Orion climbs highest up for the night around mid-evening (9 to 10 p.m.) local time.
 From temperate latitudes in the Northern Hemisphere, Orion appears in the southern sky at mid-evening.
 From the equator, Orion appears high overhead, and from temperate regions in the Southern Hemisphere, an “upside-down” Orion shines in the northern sky.